 15 Best Places To Eat and Drink in Calgary

 Perched directly above Lake Bonavista with large glass windows overlooking the lake, The Lake House offers great food with awesome views!

 Chef Thomas Neukom and Chef Gareth Colville offer a locally inspired menu with what they call “Rocky Mountain Cuisine”,

 The rustic interior is very nice as well.
 It’s intimately illuminated with ornate elk antler chandeliers and accessorized with a grand stone fireplace, a 130 square foot glass encased wine cellar, and a refurbished 21 foot bar from the 1800’s, previously housed in a mercantile shop in Montana.

+This is definitely one of the best restaurants in Calgary.
 I pretty much enjoyed everything we ordered here with

-For desserts, the Peanut Butter Chocolate Bar is a must try, especially if you love peanut butter.
+For desserts, the Peanut Butter Chocolate Bar is a must-try, especially if you love peanut butter.
 It has a nice mix of salty, bitter, and sweet!
 I’m honestly not a fan of peanut butter in general, but I loved it!

 If you’re looking for a more innovative dessert, go with the Lemon Sugar Churro Cake.

 Website / Address: 747 Lake Bonavista Dr SE, Calgary, AB T2J 2M2